-Mackinac Island: Discover a secret season on Mackinac Island, where autumn color and quietude prevail (and so do deals galore!).
+Discover a secret season on a Mackinac Island vacation in October, when autumn color and quietude prevail (and so do deals galore!).

 We’ve climbed about 1,000 feet as we fly above the first of a LEGO set’s worth of Mackinac Island landmarks.
 There’s the Grand Hotel to our left, sized from this view like a white, green-roofed version of a Lilliputian hotel, plopped onto a scenic hillside.